Zika Virus Infection

 Infection during pregnancy can lead to congenital zika syndrome, with severe consequences for the baby.

-ZIKV was first discovered in Africa in 1947, and has been occasionally noted in countries in Africa and Asia since then.
-The first ever outbreak of ZIKV occurred in the Federated States of Micronesia in 2007.
-This was followed by outbreaks in the Pacific islands from 2013 and a large outbreak in 2015/2016 that affected the whole of Central/South America, the Caribbean and some parts of North America.
+ZIKV was first discovered in Africa and has been occasionally noted in countries in Africa and Asia since then.
+The first outbreaks of ZIKV occurred in the Pacific islands.
+In 2015/2016 the largest known outbreak affected the whole of Central/South America, the Caribbean and some parts of North America.

 There is no specific treatment for ZIKV infection available.
 Most people will get better without any treatment.
 Symptoms like headache and fever can be treated symptomatically.
 Hospital care is indicated in severe illnesses or if complications arise.